 The materials discovery project is a collaboration between the Institute for Computational Sustainability (ICS), the Cornell Materials Science & Engineering Department, and the Joint Center for Artificial Photosynthesis (JCAP).

 This is contributing to a larger effort in high-throughput materials science, which is part of the Materials Genome Initiative (MGI).

-The Andean Amazon is in the midst of a hydropower boom.
-More than 150 new dams are proposed across four Amazonian countries (Bolivia, Brazil, Ecuador, and Peru), with more already under construction.
-Environmental impacts are assessed for individual dams—but what is the combined cost of the hydropower explosion for biodiversity, fisheries, navigation, and other benefits provided by intact rivers?
-This multidisciplinary team will develop a framework for evaluating cumulative impacts in areas of rapid hydropower growth.
-The new models will guide design of more sustainable dam networks that meet hydropower targets while preserving key ecosystem services.
+The Amazon is in the midst of a hydropower boom.
+More than 350 new dams are proposed across four Amazonian countries (Bolivia, Brazil, Ecuador, and Peru), with more already under construction.
+Environmental impacts are assessed for individual dams—but what are the combined costs of the hydropower explosion for biodiversity, sediment and nutrient transport, fisheries, navigation, and other benefits provided by intact rivers?
+Our multidisciplinary team has developed a framework for evaluating cumulative impacts in areas of rapid hydropower growth.
+The new models can help guide design of more sustainable dam networks that meet hydropower targets while reducing damage to key ecosystem services.